 I know other successful travel writers with previous careers in corporate marketing, the military, public relations, nursing, sales, accounting, and pretty near every other occupation.

 Just because you have no formal education in journalism doesn’t mean you can’t be a successful travel writer.
 But, you do need to be a capable writer to sell your stories and get paid for your work.
+Beyond writing skills, you also need go marketing skills to sell your story ideas to editors.

 If you’re looking for good introductory travel writing courses, this post will show you where to find them.
 With the right courses you can become a capable writer and get published.